We’re looking forward to welcoming you at the Quay Climbing Centre.

 We welcome children from the age of 5 into the centre to climb with supervising adults.
 If you’re bringing children to climb, you must complete a Novice Form and take full responsibility for the children for the duration of their visit.
 You must be responsible for belaying any children under your supervision.
 If you are just belaying we will only charge you for the children’s climb – you’re doing all the work after all!

 We have always welcomed groups into the centre and have a long track record of designing sessions for all age groups in the roped climbing area or in our Clip ‘n Climb arena.
 Unfortunately for the time being we are not running any group sessions – we’ll have the running again when we feel the guidelines are in place to keep groups safe.

 Likewise we have always welcomed visiting instructors and their groups to the centre.
-At the moment we ask that all Visiting Instructors contact us before visiting the centre so we can discuss whether we can facilitate your visit under new Covid-19 restrictions.
+At the moment we ask that all Visiting Instructors contact us before visiting the centre so we can discuss whether we can facilitate your visit under new Covid-19 restrictions and so that we can send you a copy of our Terms and Conditions for visiting groups.
 Please do NOT turn up at the centre without booking first – we will sadly have to turn you away.